VCU Presidential Symposium on Cancer

 - Tackling solid tumors: This morning session will cover cutting-edge approaches to caring for patients with some of the most aggressive solid tumors, such as pancreatic cancer, metastatic melanoma, challenging colorectal cancers and glioblastoma multiforme.

 - Tackling hematologic malignancies: This afternoon session will focus on managing cancers of the blood, including acute myeloid leukemia, myelodysplastic syndrome, amyloidosis, mantle cell lymphoma and double-hit B-cell lymphoma.

-In addition to the morning and afternoon sessions, participants will also have the opportunity during the lunch break to engage with experts from VCU Massey Cancer Center in small round-table discussions on a variety of timely topics in cancer cares.
+In addition to the morning and afternoon sessions, participants will also have the opportunity during the lunch break to engage with experts from VCU Massey Cancer Center in small round-table discussions on a variety of timely topics in cancer care.